 The Knicks have reportedly re-signed Jose Alvarado, a key reserve on their NBA title squad.

-NEW YORK (AP) — Jose Alvarado is reportedly returning to the New York Knicks on a multiyear contract.
+NEW YORK (AP) — Jose Alvarado is returning to the New York Knicks on a multiyear contract.

 Alvarado declined his player option and is working with the NBA champions on a three-year deal.
 ESPN first reported the plan, saying Alvarado would make more than $14 million with the new deal.
+The Knicks made the deal official on July 6.

 The guard was acquired from New Orleans during the season and had a player option for $4.5 million for next season.